Tapinophobia – The Fear of Being Contagious

 Associated Phobias

-Any of the above reasons or a combination of those can lead to a person developing Tapinophobia.
+Any of the above reasons or a combination of these can lead to a person developing tapinophobia.

 Symptoms of Tapinophobia

-Now that you know what can trigger the fear of being contagious, let’s explore the tell-tale signs that you have this phobia.
+Now that you know what can trigger the fear of being contagious, let’s explore the telltale signs of this phobia.
+First of all, someone with tapinophobia will make sure they are not contagious by using some or all of the following methods:

 Physical Symptoms